 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of chlordiazepoxide can be fatal if you take it with alcohol, opioid medicine, or other drugs that cause drowsiness or slow your breathing.

 Overdose symptoms may include dry mouth, blurred vision, urinating less, constipation, extreme drowsiness, confusion, muscle weakness, or loss of consciousness.

 What should I avoid while taking chlordiazepoxide?

-Chlordiazepoxide may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how chlordiazepoxide will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.